Hosting Glossary

 Edge Server

 A server located at the network edge, close to end users, to reduce latency and improve performance.
+Edge servers are part of CDN networks, caching content

 Egress